-Mattingly clarified proposed style vernacular, which is also known as farmhouse.
+Mattingly clarified that the proposed style is vernacular, which is also known as farmhouse.

 Commissioner Jacks asked about the color and roof material, stated a metal roof was not desirable.

 Dan Kittilsen clarified the proposed color is a light grey, and the roof will be comprised of architectural shingles.